 - Unemployment Rate: 3.6%

-Austin ranks among the best big cities and best places to live in the South, making it one of the best places to live in your 20s!
+Austin ranks among the best big cities in the U.S. and best places to live in the South, making it one of the best cities to move to in 2023!
 This major tech hub is a great place for entrepreneurs to launch startups and has the added benefit of being in a state with no income tax.
-Nicknamed the Bright Green City, Austin has doubled its sustainable living efforts by implementing hydroelectric energy along Lake Travis and a community solar project.
-Meanwhile, you can find the best nightlife in the country here in Austin, from the cocktail lounges and cowboy bars on 6th Street to the music venues that make Austin the Live Music Capital of the World.
+Austin has also increased its sustainable living efforts by implementing hydroelectric energy along Lake Travis and constructing a community solar project.
+Meanwhile, you can find the best nightlife in the U.S. here in Austin, from the cocktail lounges and cowboy bars on 6th Street, to the music venues that make Austin the Live Music Capital of the World.
 You can find more to do in Texas’ capital city at outdoor spots like Mt.
 Bonnell and Ann and Roy Butler Hike-and-Bike Trail.
-And with fun events like the world-famous SXSW Conference and having some of the nation’s best BBQ, Austin is the perfect city for young professionals to live!
+And with fun events like the world-famous SXSW Conference as well as some of the nation’s best BBQ, Austin is the perfect city for young professionals to live!